 - September 25, 1914: Matthew Watson, owner of the store in Carcross, married Miss McLaren in Dawson on September 14th.

 - October 9, 1914: George J. Milton, general manager of the Five Fingers Coal Company at Tantalus, reports a very successful season, with new machinery installed and the quality of coal increasing with depth.

 - October 9, 1914: A lodge of the Yukon Order of Pioneers is formed at Whitehorse on October 2.
 The officers elected were: President, W. A. Puckett; Vice President, E. J. White; Secretary, W. W. Dickenson; Treasurer, W. C. Sime; Warden, C. H. Johnston; Chaplain, Isaac Taylor; Guard, Captain P. Martin.

 - October 16, 1914: "The steamer Lightning, with the Boyle Yukon contingent on board, is due here from Dawson tomorrow night.
 The company has not yet been mobilized nor will it be until the men reach Victoria.
 There are forty of them on the steamer."

-- December 18, 1914: On December 12, the most disastrous fire in Skagway since the town was founded in 1897 occurs.
-Moore's Wharf and several buildings are burned to the ground.
+- December 18, 1914: The most disastrous fire in Skagway since the town was founded in 1897 occurred on December 12th.
+Moore's Wharf and several buildings were burned to the ground.

 - March 12, 1915: The Southern Yukon Mining and Industrial Association is formed March 5.